surajneupane55/React-on-Rails-API-guide/index.md

 Building a complete application with API is always a challenging job since every element must connect and work as intended.
 This guide will walk you through the experience I encountered during building a simple React on Rails API.

-We will first build a small RESTful JSON Rails api that serves data which later will be consumed by our React Application.
+We will first build a small RESTful JSON Rails API that serves data which later will be consumed by our React Application.

 ## Building Rails application to consume data from React